 What is Chime?

-Chime is an app-based online bank that has redesigned the way millennials manage their money.
-As of 2020, the company has more than 8 million banking customers.
+Chime* is an online financial app that has redesigned the way millennials manage their money.
+As of 2020, the company has more than 8 million customers.

 Customers conduct banking on the app or desktop platforms, and each receives a debit card for spending.
 Chime makes money on interchange fees each time a customer swipes their debit card.

 With no physical bank locations, the company can scale at a lower cost than traditional banks.
 Its simple-to-use mobile interface appeals to a generation with limited banking needs who are dissatisfied with legacy banking bloat and fees.

 Is Chime Stock Publicly Traded?

 No, Chime Financial, Inc. is privately owned.
 The shareholders include founders, early investors (venture capital firms), and employees.

 You can find a current list of Chime investors at Crunchbase.

 Chime has raised at least $1.5 billion in private financing since its founding.
 Prominent venture capital investors include Coatue Management, DST Global, General Atlantic, and Menlo Ventures.

 When is the Chime IPO Date?